Cosmian/cosmian_spark_crypto/README.md

 The instruction above will encrypt the 2 dimensional partition `France x Marketing` with the access policy attributes `Country::France` and `Unit::Marketing`.

-## Why use policy attributes when encrypting Parquet partitions ?
+## Why use policy attributes when encrypting partitions ?

 1. Better security through partitioning: leaking a decryption key only gives access to the partition(s) this key can decrypt.